some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The IPv4 SD Endpoint Option may be included in any SD message up to 1 time.
+The IPv4 SD Endpoint Option shall be included in any SD Options Array up to 1 time.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1156
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The IPv4 SD Endpoint Option shall only be included if the SOME/IP-SD message is transported over IPv4.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1151
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The IPv4 SD Endpoint Option shall be the first option in the options array, if existing.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1152
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If more than one IPv4 SD Endpoint Option is received, only the first one shall be processed and all further IPv4 SD Endpoint Options shall be ignored.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_1114